Cy4Shot/bedrock-tweaks/index.md

+## Bedrock Tweaks

-## Bedrock Tweaks is your #1 source for free resource and data packs for Minecraft Bedrock!
+Bedrock Tweaks is your #1 source for free resource and data packs for Minecraft Bedrock!
 Enjoy the downloads below.

-<a href="https://www.google.com" class="btn">Download</a>
+{% include mainpage.html %}